MileHacker Logo

 Layers of International Influence

-Dalian's past is rich having global influence, a story that formed its architecture, urban planning, and character.
+Dalian's past is rich having global influence, a story that formed its architecture, city planning, and character.
 Originally a small fishing village, its strategic deep-water port drew imperial powers in the late 19th and early 20th centuries.
 Russia first developed the city, then Dalny, after acquiring a leasehold from China in 1898.
 Russian planners laid out the city's wide, radial streets and many of the European-style buildings that stand around Zhongshan Square.
 This period bequeathed a lasting architectural legacy, apparent specifically in areas like Russian Street.

 Japanese Administration and Post-War Return

 Following the Russo-Japanese War (1904-1905), Japan gained control of Dalian, renaming it Dairen.
 Japanese administration further developed the urban area's infrastructure, industry, and urban fabric.
 They expanded the port, established factories, and built additional districts, including what is now known as Japanese Street, with its distinct architectural style.
-This time brought significant economic growth and the city’s change into a significant industrial and commercial hub for Japan in Northeast Asia.
-Dalian also functioned as an important military base, especially the nearby Lushun (Port Arthur) area, which stayed pivotal for battles.
+This time brought significant economic growth plus the metropolis’s change into a significant industrial and commercial hub for Japan in Northeast Asia.
+Dalian also functioned as an important military base, specifically the nearby Lushun (Port Arthur) area, which stayed pivotal for battles.
 After World War II, Soviet forces occupied Dalian, and it remained under Soviet influence for multiple years before being fully returned to China in 1955.

 Dalian's Historical Periods